researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/INSTALL.md

    Run: `python 2CopyPaste.py`

 2. **On a seperate terminal**:

-   - When using Docker, use a separate terminal on your host machine to shell into the container with `docker exec -it mytc /bin/bash`
-   - Run: `cd <SETUP_PATH>/TypeChangeStudy/apache-tinkerpop-gremlin-server-3.4.4/bin`
+   -  Working Dierctory:`<SETUP_PATH>/TypeChangeStudy/apache-tinkerpop-gremlin-server-3.4.4/bin`
-   - For Linux/Mac (and Docker):
+   	- For Linux/Mac
 	    - Run : `./gremlin-server.sh console`
    	- For Windows:
 	    - Run : `gremlin-server.bat`
+   - For docker :
+   	- Use a separate terminal on your host machine to shell into the container with `docker exec -it mytc /bin/bash`
+	- `cd /data/TypeChangeStudy/apache-tinkerpop-gremlin-server-3.4.4/bin`
+	- `chmod 777 gremlin-server.sh`
+	- `./gremlin-server.sh console`
    - **NOTE**: Wait for a minute or so, until the server is up on port 8182.